| Activities

 with the support of the Université de Montréal-McGill University Institute

-* Private Governance and E-Commerce: The UE and the US.
+for European Studies.
+It was held on 15 November 2002 at McGill University. * Private Governance and E-Commerce: The UE and the US.
 Lecture by Professor Maria Green Cowles, Department

 of Political Science, American